osindex/mojito/README.md

 php artisan passport:install
 ```

-After successful execution, obtain the corresponding password to grant the client's ID and secret and configure it to the corresponding `resources/config/index.js` :
+After successful execution, obtain the corresponding password to grant the client's ID and secret and configure it to the corresponding `.env`:

 ```
-export default {
-  admin: {
-    authorize: {
-      clientId: ID,
-      clientSecret: secret
-    }
-}
+MIX_CLIENT_ID=2
+MIX_CLIENT_SECRET=AtejVSZclgemDnvtRZ1Rns576tPNmzYhpIgtT1eP
 ```

 Install JavaScript Dependencies